Lectio Divina: 30th Sunday in Ordinary Time (A)

 Strength belongs to God,

-and you repay everyone as their deeds deserve.
+and You repay all as their deeds deserve.

 7. Final Prayer